The Hyt\"onen-Vuorinen L^{p} conjecture for the Hilbert transform, with an extended energy side condition, when (4/3)<p<4 and the measures share no point masses: Introduction

+The main tool used to bound the \emph{far} form is the Intertwining Proposition, which controls the \emph{far} form by a new \emph{extended} energy, which is shown to be necessary for the norm inequality\footnote{ It is interesting to note that even in the case $p=2$ there is no short direct proof of the necessity of extended energy for the norm inequality.
+The traditional approach is to go through the two weight Poisson inequality and its equivalent Poisson testing conditions, which is a long and difficult road.
+Here is this paper we derive necessity using most of the estimates for the entire proof - again a long and difficult road.}.
+See Remark \ref{ref} for more detail on extended energy.

 There are three main tools used to bound the stopping form, namely a dual tree decomposion generalizing Lacey's `upside down' corona construction, a martingale difference comparison principle that delivers a form of `orthogonality', and an $L^{p}$-Stopping Child Lemma.
 At least three major obstacles appear, with the first arising from the fact that we no longer have additivity of Hilbert space projections that played a prominent role in the `upside down' corona construction of Lacey in \cite[page 8]{Lac}.
 The second arises from the lack of a counterpart to the Quasi-Orthogonality Argument in \cite[page 6]{Lac} when $p\neq 2$, which leads to an elaborate extension of the stopping form, and as Lacey writes in his primer \cite[page 4]{Lac2}, "This argument\ (\textit{referring to the case }$p=2$\textit{\ in \cite[page 6]{Lac}}) relies heavily on the Hilbertian structure of the question."
-The third and possibly most significant obstacle, is the failure of our methods to obtain a suitable extension of the decay in Lemma \ref {final level} in Subsection 9.6 to $p\geq 4$, thus limiting our control of the stopping form to $p<4$.
-See the section on Concluding Remarks for a further discussion of this point.
+Possibly the most significant obstacle is the failure of our methods to obtain a suitable extension of the decay in Lemma \ref{final level} in Subsection 9.6 to $p\geq 4$, thus limiting our control of the stopping form to $p<4$.

-In Section 2 we treat necessity of the quadratic conditions, then the preliminaries are treated in Section 3, followed by the sufficiency proof of the two main theorems in Sections 4 (comparable and disjoint forms), 5 (neighbour form), 6 (far form), 7 (control of refined functional energy, which requires no common point masses) and 8 (paraproduct form), and 9 (stopping form, which requires the restriction $p<4$).
-Concluding remarks are in Section 10, and the appendix in Section 11 reduces control of refined functional energy to testing conditions.
+In Section 2 we treat necessity of the quadratic conditions and defer the necessity of extended energy to Section 9, then the preliminaries are treated in Section 3, followed by the sufficiency proof of the two main theorems in Sections 4 (comparable and disjoint forms), 5 (neighbour form), 6 (far form), 7 (paraproduct form), 8 (stopping form, which requires the restriction $p<4$) and then necessity of extended energy in Section 9.
+Concluding remarks are made in Section 10 on the restriction to $\frac{4}{3} <p<4$ in controlling the stopping form.